1.1 The definitions and rules of interpretation in this condition apply to these terms and any other terms agreed with InVentry Limited.

 4.0 Supply installation and support of InVentry

-5.1 All data will be processed in line with the InVentry data protection policy, privacy statement and the relevant current data protection regulations unless superseded by any alternative agreed processing agreement.
+5.1 All data will be processed in line with DPA 2018/UKGDPR and the appropriate InVentry Policies and Agreements unless superseded by any alternative agreed processing agreement.

 6.1.2 does not warrant that the Customer’s use of InVentry will be uninterrupted or error-free; or that InVentry, Documentation and/or the information obtained by the Customer through InVentry will meet the Customer’s requirements;